Eshaan-Lumba/twitter_coronavirus/README.md

 # Analysing 2020 Tweets for Coronavirus

-In this repository, I performed some data analysis on geotagged tweets in 2020 to monitor the spread of covid-19.
-The biggest challenges from this project was learning to work with large datasets (1.1 billion tweets) and writing parallel code to optimize scripts.
+In this repository, we perform data analysis on geotagged tweets in 2020 to monitor the spread of covid-19.
+The biggest challenges from this project were learning to work with large datasets (1.1 billion tweets) and writing parallel code to optimize scripts.

 ## Tweet Data